-In the end, that’s what makes the information lifecycle a lifecycle – each element, standing on its own, represents a single tactic or series of tactics that are component of a wider strategy of value creation, risk reduction, and business intelligence.
+In the end, that’s what makes the information lifecycle a lifecycle – each element, standing on its own, represents a single tactic or series of tactics that are components of a wider strategy of value creation, risk reduction, and business intelligence.

 For more on how information can be harnessed to enable better information management best practices and business decisions, read our eBook: Risks and Opportunities of Managing Information Chaos